ZeroTwoData/Data-Engineering-On-AWS/README.md

 <img src="https://user-images.githubusercontent.com/74563990/159989202-57605a99-9fe8-4e85-9958-135a6cd5604d.jpg" width="300"/>

 ## Client
 Usually this doesn't need to be created because there would a system or device (a.k.a the client) that is going to send data to the API at a company.
 But in my case, since there isn't a device that can accomplish that task, I have created a Python Client that takes the csv and it selects data either on a row basis, basis of number of lines, or date that is going to be sent to my API.
-The Python Client will also transform each of my lines into a JSON string, becuase JSON is more of an organized format to analyze the data.
+The Python Client will also transform each of my rows into a JSON string, becuase JSON is more of an organized format to analyze the data.

 ## Connect
 My client is sending data to the API Gateway that is hosting a URL.
 Once the data is sent there, living in the background is a Lambda function that is getting triggered by the API Gateway and is processing the JSON that we have.
 Ultimately the Lambda function will send it into some system, such as a database or database buffer.
 In my case the data will be sent to a database buffer first.